MPE's Renewable Energy Portfolio

 - Local Biomass

 MPE has analyzed numerous local biomass generation project proposals.
-Although there is an abundant amount of fuel (dead timber), the cost of generation remains significantly higher than purchased power from Tri-State G&T (~2 times more), MPE’s wholesale power supplier.
+Although there is an abundant amount of fuel (dead timber), the cost of generation remains significantly higher than purchased power from Tri-State G&T, MPE’s wholesale power supplier.

 - Green Power Program (local)